revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-100.Is there any way to read file without opening?
+100. Is there any way to read files without opening them?
 Which function is used to open a file?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- No,we can't read file without opening.
+- No, we can't read files without opening.
 - If you want to read a file, open the file first then, use open() function to open a file.

 </details>

 ---

 101.Can you list out python logging functions?